mozilla/releasewarrior/how-tos/relpro.md

 ```
 # Actions for Desktop related releases

-## 1. email drivers re: release live on test channel
+## 1. email release-signoff re: release live on test channel

 ### why
 * cdntest and localtest channels serve releases from the releases dir (mirrors/cdn) or candidates dir depending on the release and channel.
 They are testing channels used before we serve from the _real_ update channel
-* we should notify drivers once updates are available on the ${branch}-{cdntest,localtest} channel because we don't have taskcluster email notifications yet
+* we should notify release-signoff once updates are available on the ${branch}-{cdntest,localtest} channel because we don't have taskcluster email notifications yet

 ### when
 * Desktop Firefox Betas